drowe67/freedv-gui/README.txt

     [ ] switchable diversity (narrowband) option
         + measure difference on a few channels
         + blog
+    [ ] slow mode at half speed rather than repeating, or tx twice and sum [ ] Can freedv remove ambient rf with a simple second Rx?
+    [ ] presence, posting to web site
+    [ ] explore relaxing sync 700 thresh
+    [ ] longer record files
+    [ ] two vertical lines in the waterfall representing the band limits of the 700B mode

 [X] win32
     [X] X-compile works